mikecsmith/dotfiles/README.md

 - Run `./install_pkgs.sh` to install the package.
 - Software languages and toolchains (except Rust which uses `rustup`) are configured via `mise`

-## Neovim

-- Neovim dotfiles are based on a slimmed down version of `LazyVim` renamed to `Fathom` - please see the `LICENSE` and `NOTICE` in `config/nvim`
-- At some point I should probably just switch back to using `LazyVim` and learn how to disable the bits I don't want.

 ## Mail Client Setup (aerc)

 This requires a bit of setup to get working correctly.

 - Clone [lieer](https://github.com/gauteh/lieer)
 - Edit `lieer/remote.py` and replace `OAUTH_CLIENT_SECRET` with the following:

 ```python
 OAUTH2_CLIENT_SECRET = {
     "client_id": "406964657835-aq8lmia8j95dhl1a2bvharmfk3t1hgqj.apps.googleusercontent.com",